 If you have other dogs in the household, watch for a shift in dominance.
 As a dog ages, his place in the hierarchy can change, resulting in conflict.
 That shift may be evident when the dogs compete for your attention, greet visitors or guard their food or toys.
 It is a good time to reinforce your position as the alpha dog.
 Your aging dog may have difficulty adjusting to the arrival of a new puppy.
 He could find a young whippersnapper’s high energy and playful attacks irritating and react aggressively.

 Watch for signs of dementia in your dog.
 He may start to forget commands or other trained behavior he grasped when younger.
 A forgetful dog may seem to wander, even in familiar territory.
-Or he may have more accidents in the house.
+Or senior dogs may have more accidents in the house.
 (Accidents also can be a sign of a health problem.)

 Talk to your veterinarian about adding a high-quality supplement to your dog’s diet.
 Great Poop Probiotics for Dogs is a chicken-flavored chewable that dogs devour.
 It bulks up stools, relieves bloating, and naturally supports the digestive tract.